 Meet Jeff Larsen, a 28-year old traveller who lives in Warsaw, Poland.
 Originally from South Africa, Jeff quit his 9-5 film editing job to teach English and travel the world.
 He joined us on an Expat Explore trip in 2016, after winning our #BigTicket2Travel competition.
-Here is why Jeff decided to quit the rat race and make his travel dreams a reality.
+Jeff shares more on why he decided to quit the rat race and make his travel dreams a reality.

 I travel to experience different cultures and traditions, and meet new people along the way.
-The main reason I travel is for the beautiful photographs, videos, and memories.
-My girlfriend and I recently started an Instagram account to capture all our adventures around the world.
+The main reason I travel is for the beautiful photographs, videos, and memories to be made.
+My girlfriend and I started an Instagram account to capture all our adventures around the world.
 It’s a great platform to add memories along with a story.

 My first international trip was when I was 14.
 I went on a primary school trip to Greece to play football and we visited a few islands.
 This instantly sparked my wanderlust and I fell in love with the idea of travel.
 I saved every cent I could for many years after that to travel to Denmark, Germany, Latvia and Poland.